 Day 8: Villa Barrancoli (Northern Sierra de Barahuco) Dominican Republic.
 A full day will be spent in this area, especially focusing on species that cannot easily be seen (or at all) elsewhere on the island, like the shy La Selle Thrush, White-fronted Quail-Dove, Hispaniolan Trogon, Narrow-billed Tody (that replaces Broad-billed Tody at higher elevations), Hispaniolan Pewee, Western Chat-Tanager, and White-winged and Green-tailed Warblers.
 The latter two “warbler” species are now classified in an endemic family to the island, the Hispaniolan Tanagers!
 A second night will be spent at Villa Barrancoli, the best location to access the higher elevation species.

-Day 10: El Aceitillar (Southern Sierra de Barahauco) Dominican Republic.
-A full day will be spent birding this good paved road that starts out in dry thorn scrub near sea level, and then rises into broadleaf forests, before emerging into wetter forests higher still.
-A very long species list occurs at this sprawling site, with species like both todies, Key West Quail-Dove, the rare Bay-breasted Cuckoo, Palm Crow, Caribbean and Golden Swallows, Green-tailed Warbler, Hispaniolan Spindalis, and Black-crowned Palm-Tanager all possible.
-After a long day trip in this area, we shall spend a second and final night in Barahona¡.
+Day 10: Southern Sierra de Barahauco (Dominican Republic).
+A day will be spent birding the Alcoa Road and Hoyo de Pelempito in the southern Sierra de Barahauco.
+A very long species list in this area, with species like both todies, Key West Quail-Dove, the rare Bay-breasted Cuckoo, Palm Crow, Caribbean and Golden Swallows, Green-tailed Warbler, Hispaniolan Spindalis, and Black-crowned Palm-Tanager all possible.
+The night will be spent in Juan Esteban.
 At night, we can search for Ashy-faced Owl after dinner for those who wish to do so.

 Day 11: Cachote area to Sabana de la Mar (Dominican Republic).
-Early in the day we will go after one of the more local endemics to the island, the Eastern Chat-Tanager, before traveling up to Paraiso Casa Honda, near Sabana de la Mar for a two-night stay.
-On these nights we will have further chances at Ashy-faced Owl.
+Early in the day we will go after one of the more local endemics to the island, the Eastern Chat-Tanager, before traveling to Sabana de la Mar for a two-night stay.
+On this night we will have a further chance at Ashy-faced Owl.

 Day 12: Las Haitises National Park (Dominican Republic).
 This park is on the itinerary for one of the toughest of all the endemics, the Ridgway’s Hawk.
 This is one of the only places to see the bird on the island in recent times, and even then we will require some luck.
 The park comprises of mangroves and limestone-based lowland broadleaf forest.
 While searching for the hawk, we’ll be on the lookout for other species like, Antillean Palm-Swift, Antillean Mango, Antillean Piculet, Stolid Flycatcher, Black-whiskered Vireo, White-necked Crow, the must-see Palmchat, and Yellow-faced Grassquit.
 By this point thought, we may have seen many of the birds in the park aside from the hawk!